syncfusion-content/flutter-docs/Flutter/datagrid/columns-sizing.md

 ## Autofit calculation based on the formatted value

-By default, the cell width is calculated based on the `DataGridCell.value` property.
-To autofit the cell width based on the displayed formatted value (i.e., DateFormat and NumberFormat), simply override the `computeCellWidth` method and return the super method with the required `cellValue`.
+The cell width is calculated by default based on the `DataGridCell.value` property.
+To autofit the cell width based on the displayed formatted value (This is, DateFormat and NumberFormat), simply override the `computeCellWidth` method and return the super method with the required `cellValue.`

 {% tabs %}
 {% highlight Dart %}